Tsuruse Station

 Tsuruse Station (鶴瀬駅, Tsuruse-eki) is a passenger railway station located in the city of Fujimi, Saitama, Japan, operated by the private railway operator Tōbu Railway.

 Lines

 Tsuruse Station is served by the Tōbu Tōjō Line from Ikebukuro in Tokyo, with some services inter-running via the Tokyo Metro Yurakucho Line to Shin-Kiba and the Tokyo Metro Fukutoshin Line to Shibuya and onward via the Tokyu Toyoko Line and Minato Mirai Line to Motomachi-Chukagai.
 Located between Mizuhodai and Fujimino stations, it is 22.0 km from the Ikebukuro terminus.
-Only Semi express and Local services stop at this station.
+Only Semi Express and Local services stop at this station.

 Station layout

 The station consists of an island platform serving two tracks.
 The station building is elevated and located above the platform.

 Platforms

 History

 The station opened on 1 May 1914 coinciding with the opening of the Tojo Railway line from Ikebukuro.
 The west entrance was opened in 1979.

 Through-running to and from Shibuya via the Tokyo Metro Fukutoshin Line commenced on 14 June 2008.

 From 17 March 2012, station numbering was introduced on the Tōbu Tōjō Line, with Tsuruse Station becoming "TJ-17".

 Through-running to and from Yokohama and Motomachi-Chukagai via the Tokyu Toyoko Line and Minatomirai Line commenced on 16 March 2013.

+Through service via the Tōkyū Shin-yokohama Line, Sōtetsu Shin-yokohama Line, Sōtetsu Main Line, and Sōtetsu Izumino Line to Shin-Yokohama and Shōnandai commenced on 18 March 2023.